 Terminal Building Concession Revenues.
 Non-airline Terminal Building food and beverage concession revenues are generated under agreements with Fresquez Concessions, Inc. and Black Mesa Coffee Company (purchased by Fresquez in 2017) to provide food and beverage services within the Terminal Building (the "Food and Beverage Concession Agreements").
-In addition, there are three retail concession operators (the "Retail Concession Agreements"), including Avila Retail Development & Management (purchased by Stellar Partners Inc. in July 2018) El Mercado del Sol, Inc. and Hudson-Garza Albuquerque JV.
-These three retail concession operators offer a variety of retail merchandise including newspapers, magazines, books, Native American art and jewelry, southwest apparel and New Mexico souvenirs.
+In addition, there are two retail concession operators (the "Retail Concession Agreements"), including El Mercado del Sol, Inc. and Hudson-Garza Albuquerque JV (which purchased Stellar Partners in October 2023 due to the Dream of Flight Renovation Project).
+These two retail concession operators offer a variety of retail merchandise including newspapers, magazines, books, Native American art and jewelry, southwest apparel and New Mexico souvenirs.
 Under the initial terms of the agreements, each operator was required to pay the City the greater of (a) a percentage of gross revenues, or (b) a minimum monthly guarantee ("MMG") amount.
 The MMG amount was to be adjusted each year to a sum of money representing one-twelfth (1/12) of 85% of each company's prior year's percentage of gross revenues paid to the City, but in no event would the MMG for any month be less than the initial MMG.
 The Airport concessionaires requested a rent accommodation due to passenger enplanement reductions.
 During 2014 City Council approved a temporary suspension of the MMG until passenger enplanements reach 2,850,000 annually.